 SW: After a day of work where I’ve had a few different hair looks or there have been certain effects done to my hair and it’s been through a lot, I’ll do a homemade treatment.
 It’s just coconut oil and avocado and a bunch of other natural things—basically whatever’s in the garden.
-I put it on and watch T.V and hope no-one walks in one me while I’ve got weird goo in my hair.
+I put it on and watch TV and hope no one walks in on me while I’ve got weird goo in my hair.

 Look #3: Shimmery Blue Liner